Can There Be a Silver Lining Around

 I explained to her that I empathized with her emotion, but at that moment she was in the heat of anger and that she was under the control of the emotional part of her brain.
 I suggested she put off a final decision until the logical part of her brain is brought into the decision-making process.
 Feelings of rage, betrayal, depression, and a host of other painful and often contradictory emotions are perfectly normal.

-As an aside: I remember the lawyer mentioned above very clearly.
+As an aside: I remember the devastated woman mentioned above very clearly.
 A mere three months later, she and her husband walked out of my office holding hands smiling and happy as they had even been before.
 In another couple that I saw, the woman, a school teacher, was so devastated that she couldn't stop crying and was virtually falling apart.
 She did go to work but was barely effective in the classroom, By the time they were finished with counseling the man said to me "In the past, we had nothing to say to each other, could barely keep up a conversation for five minutes; now, we can't stop talking.
 "Last weekend, we drove to Washington, D.C., and talked the whole way.
 We are so affectionate in public that our (grown) children are embarrassed and tell us that we are acting like teenagers."

 How Could He Have Done This To Me?